Understanding the Difference Between SPM and ICM for Better Decisions

 In incentive compensation management, quotas directly influence compensation plans.
 Meeting targets results in rewards, creating transparency and motivating sales reps to align their efforts with business objectives.

-1. Align sales quotas with business objectives: Set targets that challenge your team but don’t break them.
+1. Align sales quotas with business objectives: Set targets that challenge your team without breaking them.
 Make sure every quota supports your bigger business goals.

 2. Leverage advanced analytics: Use your historical data, market trends, and predictive tools to set quotas and build forecasts.
 This gives you insights you can actually act on.